-Cash and Cash Equivalents-The Fund consider all highly liquid instruments with original maturities of three months or less at the acquisition date to be cash equivalents.
+Cash and Cash Equivalents-The Fund considers all highly liquid instruments with original maturities of three months or less at the acquisition date to be cash equivalents.
 Cash balances of the Fund pending investment or disbursement may be placed overnight into a deposit account provided by an affiliate of the Trustee.
 The balance held on behalf of a Fund in the deposit account may be in excess of federally insured limits; however, management of the Fund does not believe the Fund is exposed to any significant credit risk.

 Insurance Company Separate Account Contracts - The Fund invests in one or more separate account contracts issued by insurance companies (each, a "Separate Account").
 When the Fund invests in a Separate Account, the Fund enters into a specific contract with an insurance company who agrees to provide book value and a minimum return guarantee ("Contract Value").
 As with wrapped fixed income investments, the Separate Account's assets are invested in fixed income investments pursuant to established guidelines, which may include individual securities or shares or units of fixed income CIFs.
 Unlike in a wrapped fixed income investment, the Fund owns an interest in the Separate Account rather than owning specific fixed income securities or units or shares of CIFs.
-The fixed income securities and other investments which underlie Separate Accounts will be subject to similar ratings requirements as set forth below for wrapped fixed income investments.
 The Fund will invest in a Separate Account only if the insurance company has received a rating of at least A from Standard & Poor's Corporation ("S&P"), Fitch Ratings Service ("Fitch") or Moody's Investors Service ("Moody's") at time of acquisition.

 Insurance Company General Account Contracts - The Fund also invests in one or more general account contracts issued by insurance companies (each, a "General Account").
 When the Fund invests in a General Account, the Fund enters into a specific contract with an insurance company who agrees to provide book value and a minimum return guarantee ("Contract Value").
 Unlike a Separate Account's assets, a General Account's assets may be invested in a wide variety of investments, but the assets coming from the Fund are expected to be invested in fixed income investments pursuant to established guidelines, which may include individual securities or shares or units of fixed income CIFs.
-The fixed income securities and other investments which underlie the assets of the Fund invested in General Accounts will be subject to similar ratings requirements as set forth below for wrapped fixed income investments.
 The Fund will invest in a General Account only if the insurance company has received a rating of at least A from S&P, Fitch or Moody's at the time of acquisition.

 Investment Valuation-The Fund records investments at fair value which may be indicated by Contract Value.
 Contract Value is the book value plus the guaranteed return.
 The Fund utilizes valuation techniques to maximize the use of observable inputs and minimize the use of unobservable inputs.
 Assets and liabilities recorded at fair value are categorized within the fair value hierarchy based upon the level of judgment associated with the inputs used to measure their value.
-The fair value hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
-Inputs are broadly defined as assumptions market participants would use in pricing an asset or liability.
+The fair value hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs are broadly defined as assumptions market participants would use in pricing an asset or liability.